 Set realistic expectations for your lifestyle and social life.
 Ask yourself, will I have the budget and the time for hobbies and socialising?
 On the other hand, don’t completely neglect the social aspects of your lifestyle.
 Depending on your priorities you may choose city centre living or a more peaceful remote location.

-Mansion Student offers many accommodation options for postgraduate students in the heart of major university cities, including Manchester and Nottingham, so you will be able to easily access campus buildings and your place of work.
+Mansion Student offers many accommodation options for postgraduate students in the heart of major university cities, including Leeds and Nottingham, so you will be able to easily access campus buildings and your place of work.

 With the added stress of a limited budget, it can be beneficial to live in private postgraduate accommodation where utilities and rent are all included in rent payments to make monthly budgeting easier.
 This all-inclusive approach is also very useful for shared accommodation as it removes the stress of splitting bills and worrying about your flatmates’ gas and electricity usage.